gradle/foojay-toolchains/README.md

 # Usage

-To make use of the plugin add following to your `settings.gradle.kts` file:
+To make use of the plugin add following to your `settings.gradle[.kts]` file.
+The snippet works for both the Groovy and Kotlin DSL:

 ```kotlin
 plugins {